Africa sitting on sea of groundwater reserves

 Aid agencies gave the research a cautious welcome.

-"The discovery of substantial water reserves under parts of Africa may well be good news for the continent but it may prove hard to access in the near term and, if not sustainably managed, could have unforeseen impacts," Nick Nuttall, spokesman for the United Nations Environment Program (UNEP) in Nairobi.
+"The discovery of substantial water reserves under parts of Africa may well be good news for the continent but it may prove hard to access in the near term and, if not sustainably managed, could have unforseen impacts," Nick Nuttall, spokesman for the United Nations Environment Programme (UNEP) in Nairobi.

 Nuttall said over-abstraction exploitation of groundwater in Mexico City, for example, is undermining the foundations of buildings.